 Everything You Need to Apply

-The application period for each academic year opens in October of the preceding year.
+The application period for each academic year opens in September of the preceding year.
+Applications need to be submitted by January 15th and application materials (transcripts, letters of recommendation, etc.) need to be received by February 1st to guarantee your application is reviewed.
 Applications are submitted via the Graduate Studies online application.
-Application fees are $105 for domestic students and $125 for international students.
-Waivers will only be granted to students who participate in a recognized graduate preparation program.
+Application fees are $120 for domestic students and $140 for international students.
+Waivers will only be granted to students who participate in a recognized graduate preparation program or qualify for the College of Engineering's Equity Program.
 To ensure equity across all applications, we cannot accept any applications or additional application materials outside of the application system.

 There are five main components of the application: